 1. Academic Performance:

-• 60 or more semester hours must have a 2.0 cumulative grade point average (GPA).
+Undergraduate students must maintain a 2.0 cumulative grade point average (GAP).

 Graduate students must maintain a 3.0 cumulative grade point average (GPA).

 The cumulative GPA is derived from all hours accepted by and earned at Armstrong, including transfer work from other institutions whether or not the hours apply toward your degree.

 2. Progress Toward Degree Completion: All students must make significant progress toward completion of degree requirement in order to receive aid.
 A mandated minimum completion rate of 67% is the standard for acceptable progress toward degree completion.
 When computing this percentage the numbers are not rounded up or down.
 The formula for this calculation is as follows:

 cumulative number of hours successfully earned / cumulative hours attempted = % completed